-Upon completion of the modified triple combos runs, the FMS tool was lowered downhole.
+Upon completion of the quad combo runs, the FMS was lowered downhole.
 Three runs (a down pass and two up passes) were completed.
-Vertical seismic profiling was implemented with the VSI after the FMS run.
-The VSI aimed to obtain an accurate time-depth relationship to tie the logging and coring results with the seismic data, and the geophones recorded the seismic signal at 24 stations located at an average spacing of 20 m.
+Vertical seismic profiling was implemented with the VSI after the FMS run to obtain an accurate time-depth relationship to tie the logging and coring results to the seismic data, and the geophones recorded the seismic signal at 24 stations located at an average spacing of 20 m.
 Successful measurements were made at 20 of the 24 planned stations; however, stations between 970 and 1030 mbrf needed further processing.
 VSI results were used in the core-log-seismic correlation at Site U1608.
 A protected species watch was in place before and during the use of the seismic source.